markie1706/GQuery/README.md

     1) Convert the input point into polar coordinate with an R and T value, based on the given anchor point A.
     2) Calculate the maximum and minimum R and T values that can be used to folter stored points and return only those within some given input distance of the input point.
+    3) First, filter the stored points by radius keeping those with a radius >= minR value && radius <= maxR value as calculated in step 3.
+    4) Filter these already filtered points based on the max and min T values calculated in step 3.
+    5) Return the remaining points after these two filters are done.

+# Specs
+As of right now the only working example of an algorithm based on this paradigm on this repository is a radius query on point spatial data.
+The information below shows the speeds at which this query can run for given input parameters, as well as some additional information on the queries.
+All these computations were run on my desktop Mac.

+Query Radius: 25km
+Points to query: 50,000
+Average execution time: 0.00087 seconds
+Points returned: 45

+Query radius: 25km
+Points to query: 250,000
+Average execution time: 0.00296 seconds
+Points returned: 272

+Query radius: 25km
+Points to query: 500,000
+Average execution time: 0.005924 seconds
+Points returned: 498